 ---|---|

 Running in a container requires a working InnoDB cluster.
-If supplied the run script waits for the given mysql host to be up, the InnoDB cluster to have MYSQL_INNODB_CLUSTER_MEMBERS members and then uses the given server for its bootstrap mode.
+If supplied, the run script waits for the given mysql host to start, the InnoDB cluster to have the MYSQL_INNODB_CLUSTER_MEMBERS-defined number of members, and then uses the supplied host for bootstrapping.
 See Section 3.1, “Bootstrapping MySQL Router”.

 $> docker run \